 After a full morning of window shopping, we headed back towards the hotel room because boredom started sinking in.
 Not to mention my lack of navigation got us lost.

 Seriously, I would have followed the hot guy who tried to have a moment with me all through Opryland if I thought for one second he would lead me back to my room…

 I know what you’re thinking and no, I was with my kids y’all.
 Come on now!

 I was ready to give up when I passed a familiar face.
 Ty Olssun was standing out in the open area – where you didn’t need the expensive ticket to see him – looked like he was waiting for someone or something.

 (See Correction below)

 The moment he said yes I fell in love.
 I mean I already loved his character, but now I had a reason to love the “Benny” in front of us.
-You just have no idea what people go through and to see her smile so big she was fighting showing teeth.
-That was perfection.
+You just have no idea what people go through and my kids have been through more than they should have to go through.
+To see her smile so big she was fighting showing teeth… That was perfection.

 Truth be told if I wasn’t trying to be a mom, was fifty pounds lighter, three inches taller, wearing heels, and blonder I would have walked over to him and gave him a kiss for making my baby girl smile like that.
 I haven’t seen her that happy in a while.
 I would have plopped my lips right on his and no one could do anything about it because Barbie never gets in trouble.
 They just redesign a new outfit and send her back to Ken.